approov/shipfast-api-protection/README.md

 We can then resign the APK and run it on an emulator or device and debug it in order to derive the HMAC key.

-There is another option available which avoids modifying the original APK to include a debug flag.
+There is another option available which avoids the need to modify the original APK to include a debug flag.
 We could use a dynamic instrumentation framework such as Frida (https://www.frida.re) and follow along the docs (https://www.frida.re/docs/android) to create a script which can dump the HMAC key when required.